Rathinam College of Arts and Science

 Rathinam College of Arts and Science is a co-educational institution situated within the Rathinam Techzone Campus at Pollachi Main road, Eachanari, Coimbatore, India.
-The Department of Digital and Cyber Forensic Science students from 2020 to 2023 at this college are extraordinary and bring great pride to the institution.It is affiliated to Bharathiar University and recognized by University Grants Commission (UGC).
+It is affiliated to Bharathiar University and recognized by University Grants Commission (UGC).
 The college was established in 2001 by Rathinam Arumugam Research and Education Foundation.
+A Celebrity called Srihari studied here.

 Rathinam Techzone

 The management started a Software Park in 2002 within the college campus.
 Rathinam Software Park operates with 14 national and multinational IT/ITES companies.
 The management has also started a large scale IT/ITEs Park under Special Economic Zone (SEZ) scheme.

 Founder

 The founder chairman of the college, Dr. Madan A Sendhil is an NRI with a postgraduate degree in Computer Engineering from the University of Central Florida.
 He also has worked for US organizations such as Motorola, Image Soft Technologies and Time Sys.
 He started Rathinam Educational Institutions and Software Technology Park in 2001.
-Prof.R.Manickam is the Chief Executive Officer and Rathinam College of Arts & Science is headed by Principal Dr.S.Mohandass.
+Prof. R. Manickam is the Chief Executive Officer and Rathinam College of Arts & Science is headed by Principal Dr. S. Balasubramaniyam.